 - The second of these two products is Canadian hair transplant clinic Hasson & Wong’s topical finasteride.
 This product is being manufactured in partnership with Italy’s Farmacia Parati.
 Without this partnership with a well known reputable pharmacy, I would have not put this product in the same category as Polichem’s product.
 The Hasson & Wong product is a liposomal formulation that has been modified via the attachment of silicone particles to the liposomes.

 Perhaps a third company can develop nanoparticle based finasteride delivery in the future?

 Dr. Hasson Topical Finasteride Update

 Since 2014, Dr. Victor Hasson has provided this blog with regular updates about the status of his clinic’s topical finasteride (e.g., see here and here).
-While Canadian hair loss sufferers have been able to obtain the product from his clinic (and Europeans have been able to access the product via Farmacia Parati.
+Canadian hair loss sufferers have been able to obtain the product from his clinic.
+And Europeans have been able to access the product via Farmacia Parati.

 Last week, Dr. Hasson called me out of the blue and mentioned some new developments, the gist of which are highlighted in the latest blog post on his website.
 I did not record his call, but below are some highlights that I recollect:

 - Dr. Hasson will answer any intelligent reader questions if you post them in the comments to this post.